The Cotter's Saturday Night

 The Cotter's Saturday Night is a poem by Robert Burns that was first published in Poems, Chiefly in the Scottish Dialect in 1786.

 Composition

-Burns wrote "The Cotter's Saturday Night" at his Mossgiel farm, near Mauchline, during the winter of 1785-86.
+Burns wrote "The Cotter's Saturday Night" at Mossgiel Farm, near Mauchline, during the winter of 1785-86.
 He adopted the lengthy Spenserian stanza form from Robert Fergusson's similarly themed 1773 poem "The Farmer's Ingle" to allow space to evoke his pastoral scene.
 An extract from another major influence, Thomas Gray's "Elegy Written in a Country Churchyard", is used as an epigraph.
 The poem is dedicated to Robert Aiken, a successful Ayrshire lawyer who was Burns's patron at the time, and the opening stanza addresses him in advancing the poem's sentimental theme.

 Summary

 On a cold Saturday evening in November, a Scottish cotter—a peasant farmer who labours in return for the right to live in a cottage—returns home to his family ahead of the Sabbath.
 His wife and numerous children gather round the fire to share their news, while he gives out fatherly advice and admonition based on Christian teachings.

 A boy from a neighbouring farm comes to call on the cotter's oldest daughter.
 The cotter's wife is pleased to see that the boy is not a rake and truly loves her daughter, and the cotter welcomes him into his home.
 The family then eat supper, after which they gather round the fire again as the cotter reads aloud from the Bible and the family sing hymns—Burns compares the family's humble devotions favourably with "Religion's pride"—before the oldest children return to their homes and the rest of the family go to bed.
 The poem concludes by eulogising the morality of such family life and how it does credit to Scotland.